hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-data-source.md

 					// If the data source exposes additional properties that live within the Properties
 					// model of the response they would be set into state here.
 				}
-                // (as above) Tags are a little different, so we have a dedicated helper function
-                // to flatten these consistently across the Provider }
+			}
 			return metadata.Encode(&state)
 		},